MariaPriisalu/spl/README.md

 ## Semantic Pedestrian Locomotion Models
 Models mentioned in the ACCV paper can be found in localData/Models/SemanticPedestrian.

-There are two CARLA agents: a goal free generative/forecasting model (train_pfnn_pose_penalized_2020-06-30-22-25-50.394548) and a goal-driven generative model(train_carla_goal_new_reward_pfnn_new_penalty_2020-07-04-23-24-16.893992).
+There are two CARLA agents: a goal free generative/forecasting model and a goal-driven generative model.

-On the Waymo dataset there is one agent: a goal free generative/forecasting model (agent_waymo_goal_free_pfnn_2020-07-05-15-15-49.541581).
+On the Waymo dataset there is one agent: a goal free generative/forecasting model.

-On the Cityscapes dataset there is one agent: goal-driven generative model (train_cityscapes_pfnn_angular_old_penalty_2020-07-04-17-52-32.011443).
+On the Cityscapes dataset there is one agent: goal-driven generative model.

-Settings in RL/setting.py
+Settings in RL/settings.py
 Include the folder name of the weights you want to use in model.
 The model is searched for th path in settings.img_dir.
 Remember to set the goal_dir=True in RL/setting.py for goal reaching agents and to goal_dir=False for goal free agents.
 To just run the SPL pedestrian agent make sure the following settings are False: